MarcSkovMadsen/vs-code-invoke-tasks-package/tests.md

 ## Next Steps

-- I think the text 'No task definition file found (tasks or tasks.py)' could be improved if changed to 'No tasks module (tasks.py) or package (/tasks) found'
+- **I think the text 'No task definition file found (tasks or tasks.py)' could be improved if changed to 'No tasks module (tasks.py) or package (/tasks) found'**

-- I would have like to debug the extension.js then it would have been easy to see what goes wrong.
+- I would have liked to debug the extension.js file.
+Then it would have been easy to see what goes wrong.
 But i'm not able to do this.
 Even after googling how to debug installed vs code extensions.

 - But i can insert old school "console.log" into the extension